barredo/mastodeck/README.md

 # MastoDeck.com

 Help develop MastoDeck by sharing feedback, bugs and your own ideas.
 We are super open to feedback and any proposals.

+Please go to [the Issues tab](https://github.com/barredo/mastodeck/issues) to send us anything you want, or visit the [public list](https://github.com/users/barredo/projects/1).
+I am slowly adding all the feedback gathered the last few days by email or Mastodon.

+If you want to make it private or easier for you, you can also send feedback to alex@barredo.es or https://mastodon.social/@MastoDeck

 * * *
 MastoDeck ~~is~~ will be the most advanced Mastodon client for the most demanding users.
 The focus is to create a real-time, customizable Mastodon experience the way you like it.
 * * *